 Dioxidin for sinusitis: instructions for use

-Dioxidine must be used only on the recommendation of the attending physician...
+Dioxidin must be used only on the recommendation of the attending physician.
 Only he can prescribe the required dose, frequency and duration of use.

 First of all, you need to determine how the patient tolerates the drug and whether he will have an allergic reaction.
-To do this, 10 ml of 1% of the drug must be injected into the maxillary sinus.
-Then observe the patient for six hours.
-Chills, dizziness, discomfort in the intestines, itching will immediately signal that this remedy is not suitable for you.
+For this purpose in maxillary sinus you need to administer 10 ml of 1% drug.
+Next, observe the patient for six hours.
+Chills, dizziness, discomfort in the intestines, and itching will immediately signal that this remedy is not suitable for you.

 Burying

-The drug can be instilled into the nose both in pure form and as part of complex drops.
-With sinusitis, the following dosage is permissible: an adult is instilled Dioxidin into the nose 1-2 drops in each nostril.
-You can do it from 3 to 5 times a day...
+The drug can be instilled into the nose either in pure form or as part of complex drops.
+For sinusitis, the following dosage is acceptable: for an adult, Dioxidin is instilled into the nose 1-2 drops into each nostril.
+You can do this from 3 to 5 times a day.
 Duration of treatment - 1-2 weeks.

 Important!
-An open ampoule of the drug can only be stored in the refrigerator for no more than a day.
+Opened ampoule The drug can only be stored in the refrigerator for no more than a day.

-In this case, each nasal passage is buried 1-2 drops, but the duration of admission is from 5 days to 1 week.
+In this case, instill in each nasal passage 1-2 drops, but the duration of treatment is from 5 days to 1 week.

 Laying ointment